 If all issues concerning divorce, child support, equitable division of assets, alimony, visitation and other issues are resolved between the parties, the earliest possible date for a nominal divorce (a nominal divorce is a non-contested divorce in which everything is agreed to) is approximately sixty five days after the plaintiff files a complaint for divorce.
 If the matter is set down as uncontested, then an automatic court date, “the Nominal Divorce Hearing”, will be set by the clerk approximately seventy days after filing.

-In the event that one party does not want to go forward on that sixty five day nominal hearing then the case will not go forward on the nominal date and will be set for additional conferences and potentially the discovery process.
-The case may eventually culminate with a trial.
-Contested divorces typically resolve in 6 - 10 months.
+In the event that one party does not want to go forward on that sixty five day nominal hearing for whatever reason then the case will not go forward on the nominal date and will be set for additional conferences and potentially the discovery process.
+The case may eventually culminate with a trial on the merits.
+Contested divorces matters typically resolve in 6 – 10 months.
 Some Rhode Island Divorce cases go on longer then a year.

 The RI divorce cannot become finalized until, at a minimum, ninety days after the parties attend the nominal court hearing.
 In the event that the parties do not go to Providence Family Court and resolve the matter at the divorce nominal court date, then the divorce could take up to one year or potentially more.
 Please call David Slepkow at 401-437-1100 for a free initial consult.

 In Rhode Island you do not need to prove fault grounds in order to obtain an absolute divorce.
-All you need to do is prove irreconcilable differences in order to get a divorce.
+All you need to do is prove irreconcilable differences led to the irremediable breakdown of the marriage in order to get a divorce.
+This is what we call a “no fault” divorce in legal parlance.
 In other words, if either party wants to terminate the marriage, then that party can get a divorce so long as the other jurisdictional requirements in Rhode Island are met.

-"No fault divorce" does not mean that fault is not significant in Rhode Island divorces.
+“No fault divorce” does not mean that fault is not significant in Rhode Island divorces.
 If a party can prove that the other party is at fault for the break up of the marriage, then they can seek a disproportionate share of the marital assets.
 Fault can also be a factor to determine whether or not a party is entitled to alimony.
-The following types of behavior could be grounds to obtain more than fifty percent of the marital assets: alcoholism, drug addiction, domestic violence, extramarital affairs, abusive behavior, abandonment, etc. Please call Attorney David Slepkow if you have any questions 401-437-1100.
+The following types of behavior could be grounds to obtain more than fifty percent of the marital assets: alcoholism, drug addiction, domestic violence, extramarital affairs, excessive gambling, criminal convictions, abusive behavior, abandonment, etc. Please call Rhode Island divorce Attorney David Slepkow if you have any questions 401-437-1100.

 There are exceptions for people stationed in the military who maintain a residency in Rhode Island.
 Even if you move the day after filing, you still meet the residency requirements in Rhode Island.
 If you do not qualify to file for divorce in RI you should look for lawyers (attorneys) in other states.